oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 #### 2.1.2.2 SLPF Targets
 The slpf:Target type is defined in this specification and is referenced under the slpf namespace.
-Implementations that choose to include this type MUST import it in accordance with the procedures defined in section 2.2.6 of Version 1.0 of the OpenC2 Language Specification:
+Implementations that choose to include this type MUST import it in accordance with the procedures defined in section 3.3.3 of Version 1.0 of the [OpenC2 Language Specification](http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html):

 1. The unique name of the SLPF schema is `oasis-open.org/openc2/v1.0/ap-slpf`
 2. The namespace identifier (nsid) referring to the SLPF schema is:  `slpf`